 Will Hale, chief executive at Key Equity Release said: “The ongoing uncertainty in the property market and the economy as a whole is having an impact on house prices but overall retired homeowners have still gained an average of more than £1,000 from their houses in the past year.”

 In contrast, over-65s living in the West Midlands have seen their property wealth grow by an average of £7,500 over the past year.
 Retired homeowners in Wales and the North West have also seen strong gains, with average growth of £6,560 and £6,297 respectively.

 “Increasingly equity release customers are able to help their adult children or even grandchildren to pay for house deposits while also being able to sort out their own finances whether it is clearing debts or even paying off mortgages,” said Mr Hale.

 “Equity release is not right for everyone but it is clear that if your home is your largest asset you should take some time to assess what role property wealth can play in retirement planning.”

-Remember that equity release is a major decision and should only be considered after seeking independent specialist equity release advice.
+Remember that equity release is a major decision and should only be considered after seeking expert equity release advice.